learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 As I've afore-mentioned, I will be showing you how to deploy a straightforward and stateless Laravel application to Kubernetes.
 I aim to detail the steps involved in accomplishing this while explaining why specific actions are required.
 Furthermore, I will show you how to quickly scale the application and also make it available on a named host using an Ingress controller.

 You can run Kubernetes on several cloud hosting providers such as Google Cloud Engine and Amazon Web Services.
-In this tutorial, I will run the application on Minikube, a tool that makes it easy to run Kubernetes locally.
+In this tutorial, you will run the application on Minikube, a tool that makes it easy to run Kubernetes locally.

-Minikube runs on a single node.
-You can think of a node as a virtual machine (VM).
-Inside a node (VM), you have the Docker daemon where you can run Docker containers.
-You can launch as many containers as you wish, as long as you have enough system resources such as memory and CPU.
-In this particular tutorial, you have one single node, but you're starting three replicas of this node.
-Which translated from Kubernetes jargon becomes: You have 1 VM with 3 Docker containers running on it.
+Similar to Vagrant, Minikube is merely a Virtual Machine that contains a Kubernetes platform and Docker.
+You will need both to deploy your application as a Docker container and scale it to three instances using Kubernetes.

 __The application__